-According to the National Highway Traffic Safety Administration (NHTSA), traveling by bus is 70 times safer than doing the same in a normal car.
-But even so, accidents happen, leaving a trail of destruction for the victims.
-With nearly 1 million buses traveling over 16.2 billion miles each year, the Federal Motor Carrier Safety Association (FMCSA) estimates that at least 300 people are killed with over 24,000 others sustaining serious injuries yearly.
+According to the National Highway Traffic Safety Administration (NHTSA), bus travel is 70 times safer than traveling in a standard car.
+However, accidents do occur and they often leave a trail of destruction.
+With nearly 1 million buses covering over 16.2 billion miles annually, the FMCSA estimates that at least 300 people are killed and over 24,000 others sustain serious injuries each year.

 Though car accidents are more common, bus accidents often have catastrophic outcomes.
 The fatal nature of these crashes can be attributed to several factors, including the size, shape, and design of an average bus.

 Buses are typically enormous, weighing several tons.
 During an impact, their mass can create multiple forces that may eject passengers through the windows, potentially resulting in head injuries, spinal injuries, and broken bones.

 Buses, by design, are large and boxy.
 Their spacious interiors can accommodate numerous passengers, with standard buses holding up to 70 people.
 Unfortunately, this also makes the top portion heavier, shifting its center of gravity.
 As a result, buses are more likely to tip and roll over in the event of an accident.
 The severity of such a rollover accident can be catastrophic, regardless of whether passengers are restrained or not.

 Standard vehicles such as trucks and vans are equipped with restraints that protect passengers in the event of a crash.
 However, buses, specifically designed to accommodate tens of standing and seated passengers, may lack these necessary safety features like seat belts.
 This leaves passengers vulnerable to serious harm in the event of an accident.
 Considering these factors that make bus accidents particularly severe, it is crucial to work with an experienced attorney when making your injury claim.